NVlabs/intrinsic3d/README.md

 The window size for keyframe selection can be adjusted through the parameter ```window_size``` in the ```keyframes.yml``` configuration file.

 ### SDF Fusion
-Next, the RGB-D input frames are fused in a voxel-hashed signed distance field, which produces an output 3D triangle mesh ```fusion/mesh_0.004.ply``` and an initial SDF volume
+Next, the RGB-D input frames are fused in a voxel-hashed signed distance field (SDF), which produces an output 3D triangle mesh ```fusion/mesh_0.004.ply``` and an initial SDF volume
 ```fusion/volume_0.004.tsdf```:

 ```